 Picture this: a mental health professional decides that she doesn’t have enough space to keep her own paper records in the office.
 So instead of keeping them in her own filing cabinet, she hires the office next door to keep them for her.
 When she needs to, she writes down a session note and then sends it next door where they add the note to the correct client’s file.
 When she needs to see files, she sends over a request and they bring her a copy of the files she wants to see.

 The situation sounds ridiculous, but we do exactly that kind of process every time we use a cloud service in our practices.
-That includes writing and receiving emails, using online scheduling, doing payment online, backing up data online, and more.
+That includes writing and receiving emails, online record-keeping, doing payment online, and more.

 We also do a similar thing when we hire an outside professional or company to do billing, accounting, or other services for us that involve handling our client information.

 The common thread among all those examples is that they all use their own resources to handle our information.
 Very importantly, the clinician who uses these services has no control over how those resources are managed and kept secure.
 To use Securityland language, those services all work under their own policies and procedures, and they do not follow your policies or procedures.